Thomasbrockmansvives/VELOG/README.md

 a command line bike ride logging application in python

 ## 📃 FEATURES
-- the user can log rides (with a score, weather type, time and which route he took)
+- the user can log rides (with a score, weather type, time and which route they took)
+- the user can update or delete existing rides
-- the user can also create new or modify existing routes (templates for rides)
+- the user can create new routes (templates for rides)
+- the user can view the 5 most recent rides on startup
+- the user can view all rides or all rides for a specific route
-- the user can ask for an export in csv of the ride loggings and the routes availables
+- the user can ask for an export in csv of the ride loggings and the routes available

 ## 🔧 INSTALLATION INSTRUCTIONS
 **after cloning from the remote repository:**
 - create a .venv (python -m venv .venv)
 - activate the virtual environment
 - install the requirements.txt (pip install -r requirements.txt)
-- create a .env file (look at example_env) with the correct path to the database
+- create a .env file in the root directory with the correct path to the database
+  - add: DATABASE_PATH=velog.db (or your custom path)
+- ensure your SQLite database (velog.db) is in the project root directory

 ## ✏️ APPLICATION DESIGN

 We are using some classes with each their own encapsulated logic.
-Each class handles its own database operations, so their is no separate database class for this:
+Each class handles its own database operations, so there is no separate database class for this:
-- UI Class: a class for user interactions: options menu, welcome message, handling user inputs and calling the separate class methods.
+- **Layout Class**: a class for user interactions: options menu, welcome message, splash screen, handling user inputs and calling the separate class methods
-- Ride Class: representing a single bike ride with the same attributes as in database and methods like save, read, update, delete
+- **Ride Class**: representing a single bike ride with the same attributes as in database and methods like create, read, update, delete
-- Route Class: representing a bike route with the same attributes as in database and methods like save, read
+- **Route Class**: representing a bike route with the same attributes as in database and methods like create, read, calculate_averages
-- Report Class: generating CSV reports, with methods like export_all_rides and export_all_routes
+- **Export Class**: generating CSV reports, with methods like export_all_rides and export_all_routes

 ### CLASS STRUCTURE